DODOSD/MobileNet-RetinaFace-TFLite/README.md

 ## Final Model

 The final converted model is `480-float16.tflite`.
-Please place it in the `model/` subfolder within this documentation directory.
+Please place it in the `model/` subfolder within this documentation directory (`MobileNet-RetinaFace-TFLite/model/`).

 ## License